8anishv/Eternal-Fit/README.md

 # Eternal Fit
-Eternal Fit App is built using React JS to help users select muscle groups and generate exercises based on their selection.
+Eternal Fit App is built using React JS and Tailwind CSS to help users select muscle groups and generate exercises based on their selection.

 **Features :**
 -   Select muscle groups